Christmas traditions around the world

 5. St. Nicholas Day, Germany

-To avoid being mistaken for Santa Claus, Nikolaus (Saint Nicholas) travels by donkey on the night of December 6.
-It distributes coins, chocolates, oranges and toys to well-behaved children all over Germany, especially in the Bavarian region.
-He also visits schools, where in exchange for a gift, children recite a poem, offer a drawing or sing a song.
+Not to be confused with Santa Claus, Nikolaus (St. Nicholas) travels by donkey on the night of December 6.
+He distributes coins, chocolates, oranges and toys to well-behaved children all over Germany, especially in the Bavarian region.
+He also visits schools, where in exchange for a present, children recite a poem, offer a drawing or sing a song.

 Travelling in Germany